Kobe Bryant left deep legacy in LA sports, basketball world

 Authorities said nine people were on the helicopter, and all were presumed dead.
 No names were released.

-Bryant lived south of Los Angeles in coastal Orange County, and he often used helicopters to save time and avoid Southern California’s notorious traffic.
-He traveled to practices and games by helicopter before his playing career ended in 2016.
-He continued to use them after retirement as he attended to his new ventures, which included a burgeoning entertainment company that recently produced an Academy Award-winning animated short film.
+Bryant lived south of Los Angeles in coastal Orange County for much of his adult life, and he often used helicopters to save time and avoid Southern California’s notorious traffic.
+He often traveled to practices and games by helicopter before his playing career ended in 2016, and he kept up the practice after retirement as he attended to his many new ventures, which included a burgeoning entertainment company that recently produced an Academy Award-winning animated short film.

-The basketball world and Los Angeles reacted with an outpouring of pain and disbelief.
-Bryant is all but certain to be elected to the Naismith Memorial Basketball Hall of Fame this year, when he is eligible for the first time.

-“For 20 seasons, Kobe showed us what is possible when remarkable talent blends with an absolute devotion to winning,” NBA Commissioner Adam Silver said.
-“He was one of the most extraordinary players in the history of our game with accomplishments that are legendary … but he will be remembered most for inspiring people around the world to pick up a basketball and compete to the very best of their ability.”

-The crash occurred about 20 miles from Mamba Sports Academy, Bryant’s basketball training complex in Newbury Park, California.
-A youth basketball tournament — the Mamba Cup — was scheduled for a second day of competition Sunday at the facility, and Bryant had attended the opening day Saturday with Gianna.
+The crash occurred about 20 miles from Mamba Sports Academy, Bryant’s basketball training complex in Thousand Oaks, California.
+A girls basketball tournament was scheduled for Sunday at the facility.

-Bryant and his wife, Vanessa, had four daughters.
-He had been a vocal booster of women’s sports since his retirement, coaching and mentoring basketball players around the world while also backing women’s soccer and other endeavors.
+Bryant, who had four daughters with his wife, Vanessa, dedicated himself to boosting women’s sports in recent years, coaching and mentoring basketball players around the world.
+Gianna, better known as Gigi, had a promising youth career.

-Bryant retired as the third-leading scorer in NBA history with 33,643 points, all scored in Lakers purple and gold.
-The self-nicknamed Black Mamba was a prolific, gifted shooter with a sublime all-around game and a relentless, hard-edged work ethic that thrilled his fans and almost everyone else, even those who reviled him.

 Bryant told Jimmy Kimmel in 2018 that Gianna wanted to play in the WNBA and recalled how fans would often approach him saying ”you gotta have a boy, you gotta someone to carry on the tradition, the legacy.”

+”Continuing to move the game forward (at)KingJames,” Bryant wrote in his last tweet. ”Much respect my brother.”

+On Saturday night, James said he was ”happy just to be in any conversation with Kobe Bean Bryant, one of the all-time greatest basketball player to ever play.
+One of the all-time greatest Lakers.”

-News of Bryant’s death inspired an outpouring of grief around the sports world and beyond, but it was felt particularly painfully in Los Angeles, where Bryant was unquestionably the sprawling city’s most popular athlete and one of its most beloved people.
-Buildings from downtown to Los Angeles International Airport were illuminated in Lakers purple and gold.
+News of Bryant’s death inspired an outpouring of grief around the sports world and beyond, but it was felt particularly painfully in Los Angeles, where Bryant was unquestionably the sprawling city’s most popular athlete and one of its most beloved public figures.

 ”I thought he was going to live forever,” Lakers great Magic Johnson told KCBS-TV. ”I thought he was invincible. … There was nobody who took more pride in putting on that Laker uniform than Kobe.
 Nobody.
 He was just special.
 We will miss him and we’ll remember him for his greatness, but let’s not forget how he impacted the world, too.”

-Bryant retired as the Lakers’ franchise leader in points, games played, 3-pointers and steals — no small feats on a franchise that has employed many of the greatest players in basketball history.

-The NBA kept its games on as scheduled when the news broke.
-The Spurs and Raptors both took voluntary 24-second shot clock violations at the start of their game in honor of Bryant, who wore No. 24 for the second half of his career.
+The NBA kept its games on as scheduled when the news broke, but the San Antonio Spurs and Toronto Raptors both took voluntary 24-second shot clock violations at the start of their game in honor of Bryant, who wore No. 24 for the second half of his career.

 Several other teams followed up by deliberately taking delays of 24 and 8 seconds, honoring both of his jersey numbers.
 Many players were seen crying before their games, and James looked emotional on the tarmac when he got off the Lakers’ team plane from Philadelphia.

 In 2003, Bryant was charged with attacking a 19-year-old employee at a Colorado resort.
-He had said the two had consensual sex, and the charge was eventually dropped when the women declined to testify in a trial.
+He had said the two had consensual sex, and the charge was eventually dropped.
 The woman later filed a civil suit against Bryant that was settled out of court.
+Bryant’s adulation remained strong in Los Angeles even during the sexual assault allegations.

-Bryant went on to become one of the NBA’s most popular players and the face of the Lakers.
-Winning a record four NBA All-Star Game MVP awards, he was the overall league MVP in 2008 and a two-time NBA scoring champion, but he also earned 12 selections to the NBA’s All-Defensive teams.
+Bryant became one of the game’s most popular players as the face of the 16-time NBA champion Lakers franchise.
+He was the league MVP in 2008 and a two-time NBA scoring champion, but he also earned 12 selections to the NBA’s All-Defensive teams.

 He teamed with Shaquille O’Neal in a combustible partnership to lead the Lakers to NBA titles in 2000, 2001 and 2002.
 He later teamed with Pau Gasol to win two more titles in 2009 and 2010.